Rift131/EventTrackerProject/README.md

 * The use of the @CreationTimestamp greatly simplifies the use of LocalDateTime fields
 * The use of Postman for testing code and correlating the direct relationship of the URL to the methods as well as further verification of changes through writing SQL queries to the database in the zsh Terminal.
 * The creation of HTML elements through the DOM was especially insightful for ensuring the page only presents data when it's asked for.
 This code is especially verbose and requires the use of commments to assist in the organization of the many functions.
+* Working around issues presents problems for later down the road.
+When creating the DOM, the function to update an education event worked for recording the data in the database but did not give any data back from the controller to the DOM.
+I was able to code around the problem and still get the data to the frontend but I wasn't able to determine why the controller function was not behaving as expected.
+The following weekend, during the Angular frontend creation assignment, I essentially ran into the same problem.
+The error did not present itself as succinctly as it did when creating the DOM but I knew it had to be the same issue since the result was the same.
+Deciding to revisit the issue I was able to come up with better questions that lead to the answer I wasn't able to determine the previous weekend.
+The controller was setting an HTTP response code of 204 which I discovered doesn't return data.
+Changing the response code to 201 allowed my Angular frontend to function as desired.
+* Building up an Angular frontend for the first time I got a much better understanding of the three-layers of the front end (model, component and service), how they interact and how the connection between the service and the backend controller is made.
+The brightest lightbulb moment for this service-to-controller connction for me was the realization that the service DOES NOT need to provide arguments for a controllers parameter annotated as a path variable.
+Instead, the path variable is provider for in the URL path itself.

 ## Technologies